jan-dolejsi/webpack-module-federation-vs-angular-material-forms/README.md

 npx ng serve
 ```

+Point your browser to <http://localhost:3200/>.\
+This should show the vanila Angular application.

 1. replace the [app.component.html](./remote_app_shell/src/app/app.component.html) `<p>Host application</p>`,
 2. add `routerLink` to navigate to `/mfe1` and the router outlet.

-Point your browser to <http://localhost:3200/>

 ## Microfrontend